 McLaren engineered the design of the bulkhead and 40-foot-wide waterfront walkway along the East River.
 The Marine Division assisted the Structural Division with the flood loadings on the buildings, and flood resistant design requirements.
 The shoreline improvements integrated mitigation design to prevent further pollution of contamination found on-site.

-At the forefront of the water, this unique development was designed with views in mind, with 80% of the apartments having a corner window.
+At the forefront of the water, this unique high rise development was designed with views in mind, with 80% of the apartments having a corner window.
 McLaren engineered cantilevered bays with diagonal struts and hanging columns to support this unique design feature.
 The diagonal struts were to transfer cantilever loads back into the building.

 One of the biggest challenges is that the floor plans changed at every level, requiring column spacing maximization while minimizing the slab structure depth.
 McLaren utilized the central concrete core as shear wall to provide lateral restraints.
 Transfer girders and walking columns were used to create these larger open spaces, and the use of specialty stud rails maximized span lengths between columns while minimizing concrete slab depths.

 A building on the waterfront comes with it’s own challenges.
 A concrete pressure slab, supported on 14 inch diameter steel pipe piles and concrete pile caps, is being utilized in the below grade parking basement to resist hydrostatic forces from the East River during a storm surge.
 The pipe piles driven to competent rock, depths ranging from 80-120 feet, serve as bearing piles with a 200 ton compression capacity and 80 ton tension capacity.

-This project was selected for the prestigious Award of Merit by the Concrete Industry Board, the local chapter of American Concrete Institute (ACI), in 2018.
+This project was selected for the prestigious Award of Merit by the Concrete Industry Board, the local chapter of American Concrete Institute (ACI), and New York’s Best Buildings – Trend 1: Totally out-there architecture by the New York Post in 2018.